-- 7.7 Members must indicate reasons for approval or refusal of applications determined contrary to officer advice.
-Where Members are minded to approve an application contrary to officer advice, the application will be deferred to a future meeting of committee to be reconsidered with properly drafted reasons for refusal or conditions forming part of the report. - 7.8 Where an application is refused contrary to officer advice, proposed reasons for refusal will be agreed at the committee meeting and based on material planning considerations and the relevant policies relied on to support the refusal and recorded in the minutes.
+- 7.7 Members must indicate reasons at Committee for approval or refusal of applications determined contrary to officer advice.
+Pressure should never be put on Officers to "go away & sort out planning reasons". - 7.8 Where Members are minded to approve an application contrary to officer advice, the application will be deferred to a future meeting of committee when it will be reconsidered with properly drafted conditions forming part of the report - 7.9 Where an application is being considered at Committee for refusal contrary to officer advice, the proposed reasons for refusal will be agreed at that committee meeting.
+The reasons will be recorded in the minutes & be based on material planning considerations and the relevant policies supporting the refusal.
 An opportunity will be given to the officer to explain the implications of the contrary decision.
 If a successful planning appeal follows a refusal contrary to officer advice, clear identification of good reasons for refusal will reduce the chance of a costs award.